JulianSaria/sports-rating-prediction-webapp/README.md

 ## Footnote

-This notebook serves for the purposes of PR1 project dealing with Sport result evaluating at the University Of Vienna in the winter semester 2023/2024.
+This notebook serves for the purposes of PR1 project dealing with sport result evaluating at the University Of Vienna in the winter semester 2023/2024.

 Author: Julian Saria